odarapara-ml/road-object-detection/README.md

 Train and compare lightweight convolutional (YOLOv8n) and transformer-based (RT-DETR-R101-VD) object detection models on 8 classes from the BDD100K dataset.

+## Object Classes

-The original label set from the BDD100K dataset was reduced to 8 custom classes for this project:
+The original label set from the BDD100K dataset contained 10 classes.
+For this project, it was reduced to 8 classes with the following modifications:
+- The **Train** class was removed due to its rare occurrence and low relevance to the task.
+- The **Motorcycle** and **Bicycle** classes were combined into a single class called **Two-wheeler**, as they share similar visual features and behavior.

+The final set of 8 classes used in this project is:
 1. Passenger car
 2. Traffic sign
 3. Traffic light